What is vesicoureteral reflux (VUR)?

 Ultrasound testing is usually done on:

-- Infants diagnosed during pregnancy (while they’re in the womb) with urine blockage affecting the kidneys.
+- Infants diagnosed during pregnancy (while they’re in the uterus) with urine blockage affecting the kidneys.

 - Children younger than five years of age with a UTI.